ManavGhaiCode/cpps_old/README.md

 # SORRY

-I would like to SORRY because of the 3 typos in this repo this was made with a very bad membrane keybord.
+I would like to SORRY because of the 4 typos history in this repo this was made with a very bad membrane keybord.